 The Proper Escalation Path

-- Most purchase disputes should follow a logical progression:
+- Most purchase conflicts should follow a logical progression:

 - Escalation to supervisors or management